moonbitlang/moonbit-textbook/docs/05-trees.md

 enum AVLTree {
   Empty
-  // current value, left subtree, right subtree, height Node(Int, AVLTree, AVLTree, Int)
+  // current value, left subtree, right subtree, height Node(Int, ~left: AVLTree, ~right: AVLTree, ~height: Int) }
-}
+fn create(value : Int, ~left : AVLTree = Empty, ~right : AVLTree = Empty) -> AVLTree
-fn create(value: Int, left: AVLTree, right: AVLTree) -> AVLTree fn height(tree: AVLTree) -> Int
+fn height(tree: AVLTree) -> Int
 ```

-The creation function creates a new AVL tree without explicitly maintaining its height.
+Here, we used the syntax for labeled arguments, which we introduced in [Chapter 3](./functions-lists-recursion#labeled-argument-and-optional-arguments) and [Chapter 4](./tuples-structs-enums#labeled-arguments).
+The `create` function creates a new AVL tree whose both subtrees are empty by default, without explicitly maintaining its height.
 Since the insertion and deletion operations of AVL trees are similar to standard binary search trees, we won't go into detail here.

 ![](/pics/rotation.drawio.webp)